-There may be a slightly greater female predilection.
+There may be a slight female predilection.

 The lesions are incidentally detected and are asymptomatic most of the times.
-Though they may present with trigeminal neuralgia, headache, CSF otorrhoea and sensorineural hearing loss.
+Though they may present with trigeminal neuralgia, headache, CSF otorrhoea, and sensorineural hearing loss.

 Recognised associations include

 - homogenously low density area is noted in the petrous apex with sharply defined margins

 MRI can demonstrate the continuation with Meckel cave and hence helps in providing a confident diagnosis thereby preventing unnecessary surgical intervention.
 The signal intensities follow that of CSF.

 As a general differential consider

 - 1. Moore KR, Fischbein NJ, Harnsberger HR et-al. Petrous apex cephaloceles.
 AJNR Am J Neuroradiol.
 2001;22 (10): 1867-71.
 Pubmed citation